nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/low_power_configuration.rst

 Both of the technologies come with their own solutions for optimizing the protocol behavior in terms of power consumption.
 However, the general goal of the optimization for both is to reduce the time spent in the active state and put the device in the inactive (sleep) state whenever possible.
 Reducing the device activity time usually comes with a higher response time and a lower performance.
-When optimizing the power consumption, you must be aware of the trade-off between the power consumption and the device performance, and choose the optimal configuration for his use case.
+When optimizing the power consumption, you must be aware of the trade-off between the power consumption and the device performance, and choose the optimal configuration for your use case.

 Matter over Thread
 ==================